amitkumarj441/Rajasthan-Hackathon/README.md

 ## Use Cases
   - The front end application (a mobile app) can connect to this network via Rest API calls.
-  - Coffe bar rewards every 5th person coming in with a free drink with HumanityCoins greater than 1000 this week.
+  - Coffe bar rewards every 5th person coming in with a free drink with {Manhood/Humanity}Coins greater than 1000 this week.
   - To honour people, researcher, companies and government bodies for doing good to their communities.